pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

   </div>
 </div>

-### What`s done:
+### What was done:
-Concepting, designing.
-3D modeling, drawings, author control of the producing process.
+Concept development and design.
+3D modeling, technical drawings, and author supervision of the manufacturing process.
 ### Main software:
 Solidworks, MS Office